Shoelace Tying Tips

 - Place the shoe or a practice board in front of your child on their lap, or a table.
 It is much harder to start tying when the shoe is on your child’s foot, so starting in an easier position is the first step.

-- Use stiffer laces for practicing.
-This helps to hold the loop in place whilst your child is learning.
+- Use stiffer laces for practising.
+This helps to hold the loop in place while your child is learning.
 Ribbon with wire in it works a treat!